iamgak/CoachSeatReservation/README.md

 # CoachSeatReservation
+It's a Php-MySql script where class Reservation does most of the display , reservation and other checking/availability of seats.
 1. There are 80 seats in a coach of a train with only 7 seats in a row and last row of only 3 seats.
 For simplicity, there is only one coach in this train.
 2. One person can reserve up to 7 seats at a time.